Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 | AMELX          | CM044047.1:170145312:G:T | 1.563143e-10 |      1,415,894 bp downstream | NC_064846.1 / CM044047.1 | LOC126069593        | 170,107,747–170,332,119 | uncharacterized lncRNA |

 **A functional annotation on this SNP and a LD analysis are needed to asses its potential link with AMELX region**.

+The Campbell candidate gene analysis was expanded to include MEP1B and PLA2G7.
+Among the candidate genes, MEP1B emerged as one of the strongest local signals.
+In the mixed GWAS, MEP1B showed a stronger within-gene association than MEP1A (p = 5.34E-03 versus p = 1.52E-02) and comparable suggestive associations within larger windows.

 ## 4. GEMMA only-males GWAS mixed-model